The best blogging platforms to make money make it extremely easy to start a blog – even if you’re a beginner!

 Wix also has their own drag-and-drop editor.
 This means it’s great for those who want a more hands-on approach while still retaining the ease of use provided by the ADI system.

 Unless you’ve been living under a rock, there’s no way you haven’t heard of the Squarespace blogging platform by now.
-Their advertising campaigns so far in 2020 have been pretty aggressive and they’ve even secured the internet’s favorite actor as their spokesperson: Keanu Reeves.
+Their advertising campaigns have been pretty aggressive and they’ve even secured the internet’s favorite actor as their spokesperson: Keanu Reeves.

 Yes, I mean that LinkedIn.
 If you’re a professional looking to connect with other professionals, then you should consider using LinkedIn as your blogging platform.